What do allora and quindi mean in Italian?

 If you’ve been around Italian people or have watched Italian movies, I am sure you heard the words quindi and allora over and over again.

-These two words have a very similar meaning, and can often be used interchangeably, and can be used in a variety of different contexts.
+These two words have a very similar meaning, can often be used interchangeably, and can be used in a variety of different contexts.